MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/reference/playbooks-entities/msdyn_playbookcategory.md

 ---
-title: "msdyn_playbookcategory EntityType | MicrosoftDocs"
+title: "msdyn_playbookcategory EntityType - Sales Enterprise | MicrosoftDocs"
-description: "Entity reference for msdyn_playbookcategory EntityType" ms.date: 04/08/2019
+description: "As developer, use this reference information to understand the msdyn_playbookcategory EntityType and its properties" ms.date: 04/08/2019 ms.topic: article
-ms.topic: article
 author: susikka